Fenestrelle Fort: History

-The history of modern fortifications in the Fenestrelle area, began in 1690, when the King of France Louis XIV appointed Nicolas Catinat as commander of the French Army against the Duke of Savoy’s Army during the Nine Years' War.
+The history of modern fortifications in the Fenestrelle area, began in 1690, when King Louis XIV appointed Nicolas Catinat as commander of the French Army against Victor Amadeus II, the Duke of Savoy’s Army during the Nine Years' War.
 General Catinat, better known in Piedmont for his victory at the Battle of Staffarda, the destruction of the Castle of Avigliana and the fire at the Castle of Rivoli, understood the danger posed by the Chisone Valley (Val Chisone) for the French Army and decided to build 3 small redoubts and a fort in the Fenestrelle area.

-More specifically, in 1694 Nicolas Catinat obtained the approval of Louis XIV to build Fort Mutin.
-During the War of the Spanish Succession, this imposing fortification was besieged in August 1708 by Victor Amadeus II’s troops and conquered in 15 days.
+More specifically, in 1694 Nicolas Catinat obtained Louis' approval to build Fort Mutin.
+During the War of the Spanish Succession, this imposing fortification was besieged in August 1708 by Victor Amadeus’ troops and conquered in 15 days.

 At the end of the War of the Spanish Succession, France officially ceded Fenestrelle and the upper Val Chisone to the Duchy of Savoy as required by the Treaty of Utrecht in 1713.
 The treaty gave the Kingdom of Sicily to the Duchy of Savoy, making Victor Amadeus II the first king of the House of Savoy.
 For political reasons the Kingdom of Sicily was then exchanged with the Kingdom of Sardinia in 1720.

 Fort Mutin was restored, but Victor Amadeus II found it insufficient for the protection of the Val Chisone.
 So he instructed military architect Ignazio Bertola to design and build a complex of forts in Fenestrelle.
 They were connected by a 3 km long wall, an indoor staircase of 3,996 steps unique in Europe and an outside staircase of 2,500 steps.

 The construction began in the summer of 1728 and ended in 1793; then it started again in 1836, ending definitively in 1850.

 Besides Ignazio Bertola, other engineers and military architects worked at Fenestrelle; among them: Vittorio Amedeo Varino de La Marche, Lorenzo Bernardino Pinto (who was one of Bertola’s apprentices and also worked at the Fort of Exilles), Nicolis di Robilant and Carlo Andrea Rana.